Several units and teams in the Ranger Division are charged with handling a variety of specialized functions:

 The Texas Ranger’s Public Integrity Unit is responsible for investigating crimes committed by state officers and state employees.

-To discuss public integrity or corruption allegations with a Texas Ranger near you, you may find your local Texas Ranger’s Office here.
+To discuss public integrity or corruption allegations with a Texas Ranger near you, contact your local Texas Ranger’s Office.

 To submit a complaint: